November 13, 2015 — November 14, 2015

 During the week of February 23, Prof. Giorgio Buccellati, Professor Emeritus of Near Eastern Languages and Cultures at the University of California, Los Angeles, will present the 2015 McGivney Lectures, "The Four Republics."
 Starting from his fifty years' expertise as a historian and field archaeologist of Ancient Near Eastern civilizations, his series of three lectures will discuss the origins and development of human community:

 February 5, 2015 (4:00pm - 5:30pm)

-Philosopher Phillip Sloan of the University of Notre Dame and theologian Simon Oliver of the University of Nottingham will join Michael Hanby to discuss and debate his latest book: No God, No Science?
+Philosopher Phillip Sloan of the University of Notre Dame and Ken Myers of the Mars Hill Audio Journal will join Michael Hanby to discuss and debate his latest book: No God, No Science?
 Theology, Cosmology, Biology.